 The Environment Agency’s Flood Information service provides up-to-date information about flooding and provides a 24-hour flood warning service for properties at risk from river flooding.

-Sign up to the Environment Agency’s 24-hour Flood Warning Service that provides direct warnings by telephone, text or email.
+Sign up to the Environment Agency’s 24-hour Flood Warning Service to recieve direct warnings by telephone, text or email.
 Visit www.gov.uk/sign-up-for-flood-warnings or phone Floodline on 0345 988 1188.

-During a flood event, some local authorities may be able to provide sandbags to properties which are most at risk of flooding.
-However, resources are limited and supply cannot be guaranteed.
-Contact your local authority for more information.
+During flooding, some local authorities may be able to provide sandbags to properties which are most at risk.
+Supply cannot be guaranteed as resources are limited so you should contact your local authority for more information.
 If your local authority doesn’t supply sandbags, you can buy unfilled sandbags and a supply of sand from most DIY stores and builders merchants.